bareboat-necessities/bbn_sensors_hub_C/README.md

 - Alternator ground to Board '-' INPUT on 2-pin terminal
 - Alternator 'W' to Board '+' INPUT on 2-pin terminal

+Some people also add a circuit with zener diod in between optocoupler input and alternator to cut off higher voltages for better protection.

 Output to esp32:

 - Board 3-pin output terminal GND to esp32 GND